US men lose to Honduras, miss 3rd straight Olympic soccer - WHIZ News

 “I think the first half looked a lot like the Dominican Republic first half,” Kreis said.
 “We have players that aren’t moving.
 We have people on the ball that aren’t committing defenders to make decisions, to open up spaces.
 We have guys that look like they’re just don’t really want the ball, and so it just kind of goes back to a mostly mentality for me. ”

-Honduras advanced to its fourth straight Olympics this summer in Japan.
-Host Mexico played Canada in the second game of the doubleheader for the other berth from North and Central America and the Caribbean.
+Honduras advanced to its fourth straight Olympics this summer in Japan after finishing fourth in 2016.
+Mexico, the 2012 gold medal winner, earned the other berth from North and Central America and the Caribbean by defeating Canada 2-0 in the second game of the doubleheader.

 CONCACAF qualifiers join Argentina, Australia, Brazil, Egypt, France, Germany, Ivory Coast, Japan, New Zealand, Romania, Saudi Arabia, South Africa, South Korea and Spain in the draw, which will be held in Zurich on April 21.
 The tournament will be played from July 21 to Aug.
 7 in Tokyo, Kashima, Miyagi, Saitama, Sapporo and Yokohama.

-Honduras advanced to Tuesday night’s CONCACAF Under-24 Championship, which has no impact on the Olympics.

 On a 90-degree afternoon with kickoff at 4 p.m. at 5,100 feet, Honduras went ahead after a clearance by Justen Glad that followed a free kick.
 The U.S. defense began to move upfield as Edwin Maldonado recovered the ball and quickly made a long diagonal pass.
-Denil Maldonado sprinted past defenders and sent the ball back across the goalmouth with a diving header, and Obregón used his left leg to redirect the ball past Ochoa.
+Denil Maldonado sprinted past defenders and sent the ball back across the goalmouth with a diving header and the New York City-born Obregón used his left leg to redirect the ball past Ochoa.

 On the second goal, Ochoa received Aaron Herrera’s back-pass just outside the 6-yard box, hesitated and tried to chip the ball upfield.
-The ball ricocheted off Palma’s left leg and into the American goal.
+The ball ricocheted off Palma’s left leg and into the American goal — an error by Ochoa that brought back memories of Sean Johnson’s misplay that knocked out the U.S. in qualifying for 2012.

 Among the top U.S. players not in qualifying were Christian Pulisic, Weston McKennie, Tyler Adams, Gio Reyna, Josh Sargent, Sergiño Dest, Chris Richards and Antonee Robinson.